 Utah has different alcohol laws.
 You cannot buy wine at grocery stores, Costco, etc. You will want to find a state liquor store to buy all of this when you arrive.
 Restaurants measure liquor out less than anywhere else in the states and the price of drinks is crrrazy expensive so I suggest wine when dining out!
 Also, most restaurants will not let you order a drink without ordering food.. even if it’s just an appetizer.

 Hope ya’ll found this helpful if you are planning on traveling to PC!
-For what to wear in Park City for during the summer months, I put together an outfit recap in this blog post.
-For outfit ideas by category (casual, workout, lounge, date night), you can visit this blog post.
+For what to wear in Park City during the summer months, I put together an outfit recap in this blog post.

 Thanks for reading!
 Let me know if you have questions!